syndesisio/syndesis-project/proposals/068-ftue.md

 5. Methods of communication with users (e.g. automated emails, mailing lists, forums).
 6. A registration page.
 7. A feedback form.
-8. A walk-through for usage of Syndesis.
+8. A guided tour or walk-through for usage of Syndesis.

 In theory, this should be broken up into two major stages for first time users:
 - **Stage 1**: Signing up to evaluate Syndesis.